-We meet every third Monday of each month usually around 6.00pm although this can vary according to the activity.
+We meet every second Monday of each month usually around 6.00pm although this can vary according to the activity.
 Meetings in the past have included pot-luck teas, slide or video shows, single-rope technique practice (abseiling and rope ascending ) and social outings.
 Business affairs usually take a back seat at the meetings.

 The club possesses some ropes, ascending and descending gear, ladders, helmets and lights.
 Almost all members soon obtain their own equipment so the club gear is usually borrowed by novice cavers.
 A small hire fee is charged.

 We cave most often at Waitomo, Mahoenui and Whakapunaki (near Wairoa).
 Local caves at Makuri are also visited.
 Trips to the South Island are also organised on occasion at Christmas/New Year, Easter and May school holidays.
 Areas visited have included Takaka, Mt Arthur, Mt Owen and Paturau.

 Why do we cave?
 The reasons vary according to the individual.
 Reasons often cited include; the attractive formations, it's different, it's fun, it's exciting, it's challenging, photography, the chance to explore new caves and the list goes on..

 The equipment required for caving is easy to obtain and inexpensive.
 As you progress, you may gradually improve your gear but initially, you need very little eg. warm clothing, overalls, strong footwear.
 The club can provide helmets and lights.
 We can also provide a wealth of experience and advice, and organised club trips.
 We try to organise at least on trip per month, often more.